 Visual acuity tests

 These tests may be done:

 - As part of a routine eye examination to screen for vision problems.
 How often you should have routine eye examinations changes as you age.
-Adults and children and teenagers have different schedules for eye examinations.
+Adults, children, and teens have different schedules for eye examinations.

 - To monitor an eye problem, such as diabetic retinopathy, or to find out if a treatment is working.

 - To find out if you need glasses or contact lenses to improve your vision.

 - After an injury to the eye, to check if your sight was affected.

 - When you obtain or renew your driver's licence or for some types of employment.